Digital quantum simulation and Pseudoquantum Simulation of $\mathbb{Z}_2$ Gauge Higgs Model: Phase diagram

-We now determine the critical points of quantum phase transitions as the extreme points in the second derivatives of the energy.
+We now look for the fingerprints of the critical points of quantum phase transitions as the extremal points in the second derivatives of the energy.

-After numerous trials, we choose $p=0.5$ for the red path in Fig.~\ref{evo}, of which the $\lambda$ value denoted as $r$.
-The results show that for $r<0.19$, the critical value of $g$ is $g_c\approx 0.19$, while for $r>0.19$, $g_c \approx r$, as depected in Fig. \ref{sec_order}.
+After numerous trials, we choose $p=0.5$ for the path depicted as the broken red line in Fig.~\ref{evo}, of which the $\lambda$ value is denoted as $r$.
+The result suggests that for $r<0.19$, the critical value of $g$ is $g_c\approx 0.19$, while for $r>0.19$, $g_c \approx r$, as depicted in Fig. \ref{sec_order}.
 In this way, we find that the two critical lines surrounding the deconfined phase meet at $g\approx0.24$, as shown in Fig. \ref{phasediagram}.

-As shown in Fig.~\ref{dos_sec}, we determine the order of the quantum phase transition according to the DOS (density of states) of the eigenstates of $\tilde{Z}=-\sum_l\sigma^z_l$, as in our previous work.
-When $r<0.16$, the DOS of $\tilde{Z}$ shows only one maximum before and after the critical point, respectively.
-This is same as in the pure $\mathbb{Z}_2$ gauge theory.
-Hence the quantum phase transition is of second-order.
-This verifies that the two critical lines surrounding the deconfined phase are second-order.
+As shown in Fig.~\ref{dos_sec}, we analyze the order of the quantum phase transition by considering DOS (density of states), where the states refer to the eigenstates of $\tilde{Z}=-\sum_l\sigma^z_l$, as in our previous work.
+When $r<0.16$, the DOS of $\tilde{Z}$ exhibits only one maximum in each phase.
+This is similar to the case of the pure $\mathbb{Z}_2$ gauge theory.
+Hence the quantum phase transition here is of second order when $r<0.16$.
+This verifies that the two critical lines surrounding the deconfined phase are second order.

-Such kind of DOS becomes more and more disordered when $r>0.16$, which represent the region close to the meeting point $T$ of the two second-order critical lines on the phase diagram.
-Similar phenomena can also be observed on blue paths.
+DOS becomes more and more disordered when $r>0.16$, which represents the region close to the meeting point $T$ of the two second-order critical lines.
+Similar phenomena can also be observed on the paths in solid blue lines.

 A characteristic feature of the first-order phase transition is the coexistence of different phases.
-The conversion from single-maximum to multi-maxima of the DOS of $\tilde{Z}$ is then regarded as the conversion from second-order phase transition to first-order phase transition.

-As our system is small, although the multi-maxima feature appears in DOS when $r>0.16$ in red paths, the first-order phase transition may not actually appear when $0.16<g<0.24$.
+As shown in Fig. \ref{dos_dual}, The conversion from single-maximal features to multimaximal features of the DOS of $\tilde{Z}$ can be regarded as suggesting the conversion from a second-order phase transition to a first-order phase transition.
+However, as our system is small, although the multimaximal feature appears in DOS when $r>0.16$ in red paths, the first-order phase transition does not necessarily appear when $0.16<g<0.24$.
 It is likely that it appears only after the two second-order lines cross at $g \approx 0.24$.